IHE/ITI.PDQm/input/pagecontent/volume-1.md

 ## 1:38.6 PDQm Cross-Profile Considerations

-When the Patient Demographics Supplier is grouped with actors in other IHE profiles that perform patient information reconciliation activities (e.g., the ADT Actor in the IHE Radiology Scheduled Workflow.b Profile), the Patient Demographics Supplier may use the updated information to respond to PDQm Queries.
+When the PDQm Patient Demographics Supplier is grouped with actors in other IHE profiles that perform patient information reconciliation activities (e.g., the ADT Actor in the IHE Radiology Scheduled Workflow.b Profile), the Patient Demographics Supplier may use the updated information to respond to PDQm Queries.
 In addition, the Patient Demographics Query for Mobile Profile may play an integral workflow role in conjunction with other IHE profiles.
+A discussion of the various IHE profiles involved in patient identity management and how they relate to one another can be found in the [Enabling Document Sharing Health Information Exchange Using IHE Profiles White Paper](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#5-patient-identity-management).

 Those systems that manage patient demographics could implement the Patient Demographics Supplier in all three profiles: PDQ, PDQv3, and PDQm.
 In this way the Patient Demographics Consumer can